rocmarchive/HcSPARSE/README.md

 ##Introduction: ##

-This repository hosts the C++ AMP implementation of SPARSE subroutines.
+This repository hosts the HCC implementation of SPARSE subroutines.
 The following are the sub-routines that are implemented

 1. csrmv  : Sparse Matrix - dense Vector multiply (SpM-dV)
 2. csrmm  : Sparse Matrix - dense Matrix multiply (SpM-dM)